tiramisulabs/seyfert-docs/src/content/docs/recipes/cache.md

 ## Adapters

-Seyfert allows you to provide your own adapter for the cache, you can call it a driver so that seyfert uses an unsupported tool.
-By default seyfert incorporates `MemoryAdapter` and `LimitedMemoryAdapter` both of which work in RAM.
+Seyfert allows you to provide your own adapter for the cache, which you can think of as a driver to let Seyfert use an unsupported tool.
+By default, Seyfert includes `MemoryAdapter` and `LimitedMemoryAdapter`, both of which operate in RAM.

 :::tip[Redis]
-Seyfert has official support for redis
+Seyfert has official Redis support.

-See the [declare module guide](/getting-started/declare-module#asynccache) for further information.
 ```bash
 pnpm i @slipher/redis-adapter
 ```